 - No photography is allowed in the main parts of the church.
 I know, it’s a serious bummer, but you can still take pictures outside, in the cloisters (which are stunning), and in a couple other areas listed below.

-- If you’re using the audio guide and never press pause, it’ll take you about an hour to complete a tour of the church.
-I’d recommend planning for at least two, though.
-It can get pretty crowded at times, requiring you to pause your guide, and chances are there will be more than a few things you’re going to want to linger over anyway.
+- If you’re using the audio guide and never press pause, it’ll take you about an hour to complete a tour of Westminster Abbey.
+I’d recommend planning for at least two hours inside the church, though.
+It can get pretty crowded at times, requiring you to pause your guide, and chances are there will be more than a few things you’ll want to linger over.

 Things to See Inside Westminster Abbey